eclipse-langium/langium-website/content/docs/grammar-language.md

 In the following, we describe the Langium syntax and document structure.
 ## Language Declaration

-A Langium grammar file always starts with a header which declares the name of the language
+A Langium grammar file always starts with a header which declares the name of the language.
+For example, a language named `LanguageName` would be declared with:

 ```
 grammar LanguageName